twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### CONTINGENT ACTIVATOR
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** If the device is activated in conjunction with another cypher, the user can specify a condition under which the linked cypher will activate.
+- **효과:** If the device is activated in conjunction with another cypher, the user can specify a condition under which the linked cypher will activate.
 The linked cypher retains the contingent command until it is used (either normally or contingently).
 For example, when this cypher is linked to a cypher that provides a form of healing or protection, the user could specify that the linked cypher will activate if they become damaged to a certain degree or are subject to a particular dangerous circumstance.
 Until the linked cypher is used, this cypher continues to count toward the maximum number of cyphers a PC can carry.

 ### CONTROLLED BLINKING
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** For the next day, each time the user is struck hard enough to inflict damage (but no more than once per round), they teleport to a spot they desire within immediate range.
+- **효과:** For the next day, each time the user is struck hard enough to inflict damage (but no more than once per round), they teleport to a spot they desire within immediate range.
 Since they are prepared for this effect and their foe is not, the user’s defenses are eased for one round after they teleport.

 ### CURATIVE
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Restores a number of points equal to the cypher’s level to the user’s Might Pool.
+- **효과:** Restores a number of points equal to the cypher’s level to the user’s Might Pool.

 ### CURSE BRINGER
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** The cypher can be activated when given to an individual who doesn’t realize its significance.
+- **효과:** The cypher can be activated when given to an individual who doesn’t realize its significance.
 The next time the victim attempts an important task when the cypher is in their possession, the task is hindered by three steps.

 ### DARKSIGHT
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Grants the ability to see in the dark for five hours per cypher level.
+- **효과:** Grants the ability to see in the dark for five hours per cypher level.
 (For a more realistic game, this cypher could instead make the user specialized in low-light spotting.)

 ### DEATH BRINGER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next minute, when the user strikes an NPC or creature of the cypher level or lower, they can choose to make a second attack roll.
+- **효과:** For the next minute, when the user strikes an NPC or creature of the cypher level or lower, they can choose to make a second attack roll.
 If the second attack roll is a success, the target is killed.
 If the target is a PC, the character instead moves down one step on the damage track.

 ### DENSITY
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user strikes a solid creature or object with a weapon, the weapon suddenly increases dramatically in weight, causing the blow to inflict 2 additional points of damage.
+- **효과:** For the next day, each time the user strikes a solid creature or object with a weapon, the weapon suddenly increases dramatically in weight, causing the blow to inflict 2 additional points of damage.

 ### DETONATION
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting damage equal to the cypher’s level.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting damage equal to the cypher’s level.
 Roll a d100 to determine the type of damage.
 (All damaging detonations inflict a minimum of 2 points of damage to those in the radius, regardless of attack or defense rolls.)
 01–10
 Cell-disrupting (harms only flesh)